Anasalsmadi11/reading-note/class-05.md

 no closing tag).

 **src**
-This tells the browser where
-it can find the image file.
+this tells the browser where it can find the image file

 **alt**
-This provides a text description of the image which describes the image if you cannot see it.
+Tis prvide a text This description of the image that describes the image if you can not see it.

 ## Height & Width of Images